 - Modifications – Not all views support INSERT, UPDATE, or DELETE operations.
 In general, in order to support these operations, the primary key and required fields must be present in the view.
 Complex multi-table views are generally read-only.

 I hope this helped you understand what are views and why we use them in databases.
 Remember!
-I want to remind you all that if you have other questions you want answered, then post a comment or tweet me.
+I want to remind you all that if you have other questions you want to be answered, then post a comment or tweet me.
 I’m here to help you.